Functional Memory

 The user model is the functional blueprint that guides the entire memory system:

-1. Dimensional Framework: Defines what information requires perfect preservation and the preservation methodology.
+Dimensional Framework: Defines what information requires near-perfect preservation and the methodology to achieve it.

 Layered Memory Architecture